-Imprinted on the side of the rifle is a Bible verse clearly emphasizes its value in war and battle.
+Imprinted on the side of the rifle is a Bible verse clearly emphasizing its value in war and battle.
 Anyone think that’s talking about prairie dogs and feral pigs?

 This man apparently has decided that hunting two pound rodents requires a helmet, body armor and full military gear, all in addition to the semi-automatic rifle with large capacity magazine.

 Ah yes, those prairie dogs are a threat to your freedom and independence.
-Of course no one thinks that, really, but many do believe they need to be prepared to kill other Americans because, you know, their side loses an election or something.
+Of course no one thinks that, really, but many do believe they need to be prepared to kill other Americans because their side loses an election or something.

 Well, at least this one suggests using it on a rifle range, and “during patrol.”
 Patrolling for what pray tell?
 Something that once again requires a helmet and other battle gear.